+The P-51D Mustang was the most beautiful and greatest single seat fighter of World War II.
 The increase of speed above the base model was about 615 km/h at prototype, up to 783 km/h on last model P-51H, without any sweeping changes in a silhouette or a design.

 The first P-51B went into service at second half 1944.

 The P-51D had standard 12-cylinder liquid-cooled Merlin V-1650-3 engine (constructions "Packard") or the V-1650-7 developing 1400 hp on take-off.
 The first Mustangs had low-altitude Allison engines but when its capabilities as high-altitude fighter have been realized, have decided to establish Merlin engine.
 The weakness of Merlin engine was that it could stopped of a one bullet or a splinter that basically is inherent in all engines of liquid cooling.

 The cost of P-51D Mustang with Packard Merlin engine was 50985 $, that it is not enough for such effective plane.

 A total of 15,386 Mustangs were built in different modifications.

 A few Mustangs are still flown today.

 Aircraft of later modifications B, C, D with high-altitude British Merlin engines, produced in the USA under license from Packard, were not officially delivered to the USSR.
 However, we did have individual copies of the P-51D.